ArtisanMobile/devdocs/_posts/2014-05-09-callbacks.md

 If there are many power hooks that are used on an individual screen it may make sense to add a callback for when any power hook changes.
 Here is an example:

-Just as with the individual power hook value callbacks you have the previewMode flag to tell you if you are currently in <a href="#preview-mode">Artisan Preview Mode</a>, previewing unpublished changes for your App.
+Just as with the individual power hook value callbacks you have the previewMode flag to tell you if you are currently in <a href="/dev/ios/power-hooks/#preview-mode">Artisan Preview Mode</a>, previewing unpublished changes for your App.
 {% highlight objective-c %}
 [ARPowerHookManager onPowerHooksChanged:^(BOOL previewMode) {
   if (previewMode) {